Wine-project-noether/Wine_project/README.md

 | pH | pH level of the wine |
 | alcohol | Alcohol percentage in the wine |
 | type | Red or white wine |

+## Recommendations
+- Free and Total Sulfur Dioxide are good metrics for determining quality.
+- Citric acid had a positive relationship with quality.
+- pH did not have a high correlation with quality.